patrickfenn/mac_activity_monitor/README.md

-# Minimal cli based Activity monitor for mac.
+# Minimal cli based activity monitor for mac.

 The way it works is that this daemon is created and increments every minute.
 Then the cli tool just sends it a sighup which dumps the file and is read by the tool.
-It doesn't read anything about any windows and it just queries a macos api to check how long the screen has been idle.
+It doesn't read anything about any windows and it just queries a macos api to check how long ago any user activity was detected.
+My intent was to create a non obtrusive tool that can be used in the workplace to track one's hours worked throughout the week.
+I work in the terminal heavily so something without a front end is preferable.
+I also didn't need a complex breakdown of all the programs that are being used.

 # How to build: